lenz99/svmod/README.md

-# svmod: find small somatic structural variations (SV) in tumor/normal exome data
+# Find small somatic structural variants in tumor/normal exome data

-`svmod` implements a machine-learning approach to SV-finding, more specifically, it is about small (50-300bp) somatic (tumor-only) SVs that are detectable in exome sequencing data.
+Structural variants (SV) are genomic variation at the DNA-level that affects more than 50 nt.
+Typically, SVs range in size from one kilobase up to few megabases. `svmod` implements a machine-learning approach to SV-finding, more specifically, it is about small (50-300bp) somatic (tumor-only) SVs that are detectable in exome sequencing data.
 You can find more on this approach at [our publication](http://rdcu.be/niI9).

 Currently, `svmod` is still in a prototype stage with many rough edges (see below)..
 So, you have been warned!